react-navigation/react-navigation.github.io/versioned_docs/version-8.x/testing.md

 In the above test, we:

-- Render the `MyTabs` navigator within a [NavigationContainer](navigation-container.md) in our test.
+- Render the `MyTabs` navigator using [`createStaticNavigation`](static-configuration.md#createstaticnavigation) for static configuration or a [NavigationContainer](navigation-container.md) for dynamic configuration.
-- Get the tab bar button using the `getByLabelText` query that matches its accessibility label.
+- Get the tab bar button using the `getByRole` query that matches its role and accessible name.
 - Press the button using `userEvent.press(button)` to simulate a user interaction.
 - Run all timers using `jest.runAllTimers()` to skip animations (e.g. animations in the `Pressable` for the button).
 - Assert that the `Settings screen` is visible after the navigation.